When is the Learn to Play Program?

 What is our Learn to Play Program?

-Learn to play is a four day program designed for girls (aged 5-15) to come out and give hockey a try in a safe and fun environment.
+Learn to play is a three day program designed for girls (aged 5-15) to come out and give hockey a try in a safe and fun environment.

 How much does it cost?

-Nothing, it is a free program offered to girls not currently registered in AFHA who are curious about the game of hockey.
+Nothing, it is a free program offered to girls who have not been previously registered in AFHA and who are curious about the game of hockey.

 Do I just show up or do I register ahead of time?

-Do I have to be able to come out for all 4 days?
+Do I have to be able to come out for all the days?

-No you do not, even if you can only make it out to one session, that is alright, but please sign up below.
+No you do not, even if you can only make it out to one session, that is alright.

 If my daughter is a returning player from last year can she come out?

-A returning player is also welcomed to come; however, you need to sign up, you can't wear full hockey gear, try to wear anything AFHA if possible and most importantly you are there to buddy up with new players and help them out.
+A returning player is also welcomed to come; however, you need to sign up, try to wear anything AFHA if possible and most importantly you are there to buddy up with new players and help them out.

 So it's not extra ice for Returning Players to come out for a free skate?